dabit3/react-amplify-appsync-files-s3/README.md

   * First, query the image reference from your database using GraphQL
   * Get a signed URL for the image from S3

-In this example, I show how to:

-1. Store images using GraphQL, AppSync, and S3 (both using public and private access)
-2. Fetch a list of images and render them in a React application
-2. Fetch a single image and render it in a React application

 ## To deploy this app

 ### Amplify CLI